Air mattress

-An air mattress or airbed is an inflatable mattress or sleeping pad that can be pumped up by an electric pump, or manually by a hand or high volume bellows foot pump via attaching the hose into the air valve.
+An air mattress or airbed is a type of mattress that uses air as its primary support system.
+The term may refer to temporary inflatable mattresses made of vinyl or PVC for camping and guest use, or permanent air-chamber mattresses, which use multiple internal air bladders and electronic pumps and are designed for long-term home use.

 Due to its buoyancy, it is also often used as a water toy or flotation device, and in some countries, including the UK and South Africa, is called a lilo ("Li-lo" being a generic trademark — derived from the phrase "lie low") or a Readybed.